- the growth in population

 As Canmore is facing more trail issues now we have expanded our presence in Canmore and have recently brought several new Directors into the Alliance to help organise and spearhead advocacy for mountain biking and other trail users.
 In the very near future we intend to expand this website and bring more information on the challenges facing Canmore trail users and mountain bikers in particular.

-Last spring we advised Parks Canada on the updating of their mountain and road biking brochure for Banff National Park.
-We also do annual trail maintenance in conjunction with Parks Canada’s Warden Service.
-Some members have been involved in a volunteer bike patrol program for over five years to monitor BNP trail use and trail issues, and then report those findings to Parks Canada.
+We have advised Parks Canada on the updating of their mountain and road biking brochure for Banff National Park and are hoping for a new trail map soon.
+We also do annual trail maintenance in conjunction with Parks Canada’s resource conservation officers.

 The Alliance is strongly committed to the value of education and through a number of formats we work to educate riders who are new to the area on the sensitivities of mountain biking in this national park -- also a World Heritage Site.